rdbagga/docker-apache24-php56/README.md

-# Dockerfile to host LAMP stack on CentOS 7 #
+# Dockerfile to host Apache 2.4 and PHP 5.6 on CentOS 7 #

 ### Dockerfile includes following components ###